CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 # Nginx

 `Nginx` (engine x) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
-In this tutorial, we use `nginx` to direct traffic to our server. `Nginx` can be really helpful in scenarios like running our app on multiple threads, and it performs very well so we don't need to worry about it slowing down our app.
+In this tutorial, we use `nginx` to direct traffic to our application. `Nginx` can be really helpful in scenarios like running our app on multiple threads, and it performs very well so we don't need to worry about it slowing down our app.
 More details about `nginx` can be found [here](https://nginx.org/en/).

 ## Installing nginx